-All existing licensed vehicles will be required to have a six-monthly inspection, carried out by an authorised officer of the Council and an MOT or compliance certificate, irrespective of the vehicles age.
+All existing licensed vehicles will be required to have a six-monthly inspection, carried out by an authorised officer of the Council and an MOT or compliance certificate (no,older than 28 days at time of inspection), irrespective of the vehicles age.
 (Note: should a vehicle not be presented for inspection in accordance with the above then the licence may be suspended.
 Where a vehicle fails the inspection then the licence may be suspended or the licence not renewed.)